-Authority Monitoring Report (AMR): Part of the Local Plan.
-A report submitted to the government produced by local planning authorities assessing progress with and the effectiveness of the Local Plan.
+Authority Monitoring Report (AMR): A report produced by local planning authorities assessing progress with and the effectiveness of the Local Plan.

-Appropriate Assessment: A stage in a Habitats Regulations Assessment (see separate entry) required when screening cannot rule out the possibility of a significant effect on a European nature conservation site.
+Appropriate Assessment: A stage in a Habitats Regulations Assessment (see definition below) required when screening cannot rule out the possibility of a significant effect on a European nature conservation site.
 The Appropriate Appraisal will determine whether there is a significant effect, if there is, its nature, and whether it can be mitigated.